raganwald-deprecated/homoiconic/2012/09/actually-YOU-dont-understand-lexical-scope.md

 var iAmLocalToMyEnclosingFunction = 'local';
 ```

-Before we talk about that third declaration, let's trot out the argument against CoffeeScript and the Ad Hominem attack against its "devs' whomever they might be.
-The argument is that the way CoffeeScript treats the third form isn't like the way JavaScript treats the fourth form, therefore CoffeeScript's devs don't understand Lexical Scope.
+Before we talk about that third declaration, let's trot out the argument against CoffeeScript and the Ad Hominem attack against its "devs" (whomever they might be).
+The argument is that *the way CoffeeScript treats the third form isn't like the way JavaScript treats the fourth form, therefore CoffeeScript's devs don't understand lexical scope*.

 Why that argument is hogwash
 ----------------------------